-Dublin and Mayo have met seven times in the Championship since Mayo beat Dublin in 2012 All-Ireland semi-final.
-Dublin have won five of those games, with the other two finishing in draws, with one Mayo win in their most recent clash.
+Dublin and Mayo have met nine times in the Championship since Mayo beat Dublin in 2012 All-Ireland semi-final.
+Dublin have won six of those games, with two finishing in draws, with one Mayo win in their most recent clash.

-From the results alone, you wouldn't think it, but it was the rivalry that defined Gaelic football in the last decade.
-The matchups have produced some excellent games.
-Dublin have always found some way to come out on top, whether it's through the curse of the Gods, or through playing some excellent, attacking football.
-Given the points differential of the seven games (2.71 - and the fact that includes two huge outliers in 2015 and last year), Mayo have been incredibly unfortunate to not win some of these games.
+From the results alone, you wouldn't think it, but this is the rivalry that defined Gaelic football in the last decade.
+The matchups have produced some excellent games, but Dublin have always found some way to come out on top, whether it's through the curse of the Gods, or through playing some excellent, attacking football.
+Given the points differential of the earlier games, Mayo were incredibly unfortunate to not win some of these games.

 Ahead of this weekend's reunion, we've gone back through all of the Dublin v Mayo championship clashes of the past decade or so - not an arduous task - to rank them in order of entertainment value and quality.

 The most one-sided of the games between the two counties on the final scoreboard, but this was an epic tussle for 46 minutes.
 The 2019 All-Ireland semi-final really was a game of two halves.
 It's probably doing this game a disservice to have it so far down the list, although the second half was a real damp squib.